 Stephen Braun is a water resources professional with over 25 years of consulting engineering and product development experience.
 He background is in stormwater quality treatment, urban drainage systems, riverine flooding, and also multi-disciplinary environmental studies.
 Stephen is a co-inventor of several commercially available stormwater treatment devices and is a founding partner of the clean tech firm CB Shield Inc., which is a developer of stormwater technologies and a manufacturer of devices.
 Stephen is also a senior water resources engineer at Matrix Solutions Inc., national director of the Canadian Water Resources Association, and the past president of Canadian Water Resources Association, Ontario Branch.
 During his career he has directed and provided input to water quality and water resources engineering designs throughout Canada and internationally.

-Jonathan Grant is director of business operations and strategy at EMAGIN.
+Jonathan Grant is the chief strategy officer at EMAGIN.
 His past work includes new product forecasting and analysis at BASES a service of Nielsen, market analysis and development for a startup healthcare company, and advising an early stage water analytics company.
 He holds a BBA in Finance and International Business with a minor in Philosophy from the University of Cincinnati.
 He received an MSc in International Political Economy from London School of Economics where he focused on the environment and water.
 Jon also holds an LLM in Water Governance and Conflict Resolution, a joint degree between the UNESCO-IHE Institute for Water Education in Delft, Netherlands and The IHP-HELP Centre for Water Law, Policy and Science (under the auspice of UNESCO) in Dundee, Scotland.
 Jon enjoys travel, hiking, and rugby.
 In his spare time he is the head coach for the Balmy Beach Rugby Club’s Senior Women’s team and the Central Ontario U18 Women’s team.
 He’s also a director of the LSE Toronto Alumni Chapter Board, and involved with CWN, OWWA, and WEAO.

 As a Director at Aslan Technologies, Irene develops strategic plans and partnerships and business opportunities at the national and international levels, for the growth & expansion in different markets.
 Aslan is a global manufacturing company headquartered in Ontario, with a focus on making water and wastewater treatment systems more sustainable, and enabling timely and economically feasible developments in residential, commercial and industrial markets.
 Irene is a board member and committee chair of associations such as Ontario Environment Industry, Ontario Onsite Wastewater, Partners in Projects Green, and Ryerson University.
 She has completed a Master’s degree in Environmental Studies from York University, an executive training from Harvard Business School in Aligning Strategy and Sales as well as Business Leadership Development from Ivey School of Business.